Frequently Asked Questions

-Uniforms can be purchased from the Flynn and O’Hara Uniform company in Union Beach.
-In addition, the OLPH and Saint Agnes Thrift Shops often have an inventory of Mother Teresa Regional School uniforms, and our P.T.A. has organized a gently used uniform swap to make the transition to new uniforms easier on incoming families.
+Uniforms can be purchased from the Flynn and O’Hara Uniform company in the Kohl's Plaza in Holmdel.
+In addition, the OLPH and Saint Agnes Thrift Shops often have an inventory of Mother Teresa Regional School uniforms, and our P.T.A. has organized a gently used uniform (2-3 years) swap to make the transition to new uniforms easier on incoming families.

 Where will my child receive sacraments?